andyaiken/dojo/README.md

 It can be used to design monsters and to plan and run combat encounters.

 Dojo is written in JS, using React and SCSS.
-If you would like to contribute to this project, the instructions are below.
+If you would like to contribute to this project, you are welcome to do so; the instructions are below.

 ## Initial set up